On Stable and Unstable Behaviours of Certain Rotation Segments: A Broader Class of (non generic) Diffeomorphisms

-We first list several important properties about periodic points. \begin{prop} Every $f$-periodic point $p$ is indeed an $f$-fixed point, with topological index $0$, and the local dynamics around $p$ can be described explicitly as in Lemma~\ref{section_two_lemma}.
+\begin{prop} Every periodic point $p$ is indeed a fixed point, with topological index $0$, and the local dynamics around $p$ can be described explicitly as in Lemma~\ref{section_two_lemma}.
 In particular, $p$ admits exactly one stable and one unstable branch. \end{prop}

 \begin{proof} By the assumption on the shape of the rotation set $\rho(\widetilde f)$, all the periodic orbits of $f$ must be contractible, that is, they lift to periodic orbits of $\widetilde{f}$.
-Suppose for contradiction that there exists an $\widetilde{f}$-periodic orbit which is not a fixed point, or there exists an $\widetilde{f}$-fixed point which does not have topological index $0$.
+Suppose by contradiction that there exists a periodic point which is not fixed, or there exists a fixed point which does not have topological index $0$.
 In the first case, by Lemma~\ref{Brouwer}, there exists some fixed point with positive topological index.
-In fact Lemma~\ref{section_two_lemma} tells us that the indices only assume values $-1,0$ or $1$.
-Observing Lemma~\ref{Lefschetz}, there must exist another fixed point which has topological index $-1$.
-In the second case, we can also obtain some fixed point which has topological index $-1$.
-By the same arguments used to prove Lemma~\ref{Saddle_Essential}, there is a saddle point in $\text{Ess}(f)$.
-Then, we follow the rest of the proof of Theorem~\ref{generic_not_this_set}, to get a contraction with the shape of the rotation set $\rho(\widetilde f)$.
-So we conclude that every $f$-fixed point has topological index $0$ and there are no other periodic points.
-Since $f\in \mathcal K^r$, the local dynamics around $p$ was described in Lemma~\ref{section_two_lemma}. \end{proof}
+On the other hand, it is easy to see from the definition of $\mathcal K^r$ that the indices at fixed points can only assume one of the following values: $-1,0$ or $1$.
+Observing Lemma~\ref{Lefschetz}, as in both possibilities above there exists fixed points with non-zero index, there must always exist a fixed point which has topological index $-1.$ And from the definition of $\mathcal K^r$ this point is a hyperbolic saddle.
+By the same arguments used to prove Lemma~\ref{Saddle_Essential}, there exists a fixed hyperbolic saddle contained in $\overline{U},$ where $U$ is defined in expression \ref{defineu}.
+Now the proof goes exactly as in Theorem~\ref{generic_not_this_set}, and as in that proof, we get a contraction with the shape of the rotation set $\rho(\widetilde f)$.
+So every fixed point has topological index $0$ and there are no other periodic points.
+Since $f\in \mathcal K^r$, the local dynamics around a fixed point is given by Lemma~\ref{section_two_lemma}. \end{proof}